 This canvas is an ideal surface for many different mediums, not just pastels and in this article I show what is achievable using Acrylics & Coloured pencils.

 Requested by a 'SBS Art' subscriber, this tutorial shows you how to create depth and movement in water using Coloured pencils.
 For all art abilities.

 Originally published in the USA Colored pencil magazine in 2018, this tutorial explains the process of how to create Blueberries in Coloured pencil.
 For all art levels.

 An in depth guide explaining how to create a dogs eye using Graphite pencils and other accessories that will help you achieve a highly detailed, 3D drawing.

 Finally, you can always SUBSCRIBE to our quarterly newsletter, ensuring you receive the very latest articles, delivered straight to your E-mail.

-If you are a newbie to Soft Pastels, this simple Step by Step tutorial which explains how to create a tonal sky of the smoothest transitions may offer you some great pointers to get you started.
+If you are a newbie to soft pastels, this simple step by step tutorial explains how to create a tonal sky with the smoothest transitions and may offer you some great pointers to get you started.

-Would you like to give Oils a try and unsure what you need to get going?
-This article written by Welsh Oil painter Chris Chalk gives some simple advice to those new to Oils.
+Would you like to give oils a try and unsure what you need to get going?
+This article written by Welsh oil painter Chris Chalk and gives some simple advice to those new to oils.